Lisbon (1999 film)

 Lisbon (Lisboa) is a 1999 Argentine-Spanish thriller directed by Antonio Hernández which stars Carmen Maura, Federico Luppi, Sergi López, and Laia Marull.

+Synopsis

+A travelling salesman picks up a middle-aged female hitchhiker on a deserted road on his way from Madrid to Lisbon.
+The woman doesn't say why she is going there or why she is carrying a gun.
+It soon emerges that her entire family is pursuing her, and their pursuit is certainly not out of love.

 Cast

 Release

 Distributed by Alta Films, it was theatrically released in Spain on 23 July 1999.